darenliang/py-deepl/README.md

 ### Troubleshooting

-If you encounter a problem where you are getting no empty results, you should consider increasing the delay of which the webpage is parsed.
+If you encounter a problem where you are getting empty results, you should consider increasing the delay of which the webpage is parsed.

 `deepl.py`
 ```python